 Dr. Jerry R. DeVore, is a clinical psychologist, licensed in the State of Washington.
 He completed his PhD in psychology at St. Louis University in St. Louis, Mo.
 Dr. DeVore has had a career including 20 years of federal service with 11 years active duty.
 He has been a faculty member of an APA Approved Internship Program while on active duty.
 As a civilian he was the Director of Rehabilitation Psychology in a Physical Medicine and Rehabilitation Center, Good Samaritan Hospital, Puyallup, WA, where he worked for 18 years.
 Dr. DeVore recently retired from 20 years of federal service and now has a private practice in an integrative healthcare center, focusing on treatment with biofeedback, neurofeedback, hypnosis, and EMDR.
 Dr. DeVore is a Diplomate of the American Board of Professional Psychology in Clinical Psychology.
 He is also BCIA certified in General Biofeedback and Neurofeedback.
 He is an Approved Consultant in the American Society of Clinical Hypnosis.
 He is Level II trained in EMDR.
 Clinically, Dr. DeVore is fascinated with the ways in which biofeedback, neurofeedback and hypnosis can foster health recovery and health resilience.
 He is also fascinated with the psychophysiology of altered states of consciousness such as hypnosis and he regularly presents in the area of experiential spirituality.

 Members of the Foundation’s Governing Board

-Gerald Paul Kozlowski, PhD: Jerry was described in the faculty section above.
+Rich was described above in the faculty section.

 Please feel free to contact us for further information.